vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 On Thursday 2025-10-23, I skipped strength exercises.
 I had to deal with a number of time-sensitive items after returning from jogging, and I ended up missing the time window for strength exercises.

+## 2025-10-27: reduced at-home jogging and skipped strength exercises

+On Monday 2025-10-27, I did reduced at-home jogging (20 minutes minus interruptions, so effectively about 15 minutes, instead of the usual full at-home jogging duration of 30 minutes) and skipped strength exercises.
+This was mostly due to a mix of scheduling considerations and things just getting very late (I did not want to delay my meal time too much).